 The past few weeks have seen significant increases in COVID-19 cases in Rwanda, presumably due to spread of the delta variant.
 Parts of Rwanda are in lockdown conditions, though the Bugesera district, where the Rwanda Institute for Conservation Agriculture (RICA) is located, is not yet among the affected districts.
 Still, the increase of COVID cases nationally has impacted RICA.
 While the ‘campus bubble’ relaxed slightly mid-term, movement to and from campus is still very limited.
 These approaches have allowed experiential education to continue at RICA.

-A Black-Headed Weaver on the shore of Lake Kilimbi.
-May 15, 2021.
+Wild Morning Glory growing on papyrus plants on the shore of Lake Kilimbi.
+June 27, 2021.

 A Pied Crow on the RICA campus.
 July 17, 2021.

 Red-Capped Robin-Chat – near the RICA mango orchard.
 July 5, 2021.

 Our family was able to meet for the first time in 18 months in June.
 Ben (left) and Ryan (right) joined us in Nebraska for about a week.
 The shirts were designed by the son of a RICA staff member.
 June 15, 2021.